 Applecroft School has several policies and procedures relating to Child Protection and Safeguarding which can be viewed here.

 The Safeguarding Team:

 Safeguarding at Applecroft School is everyone's responsibility.
 Named individuals have specific safeguarding roles.

-At Applecroft School, we have four Designated Safeguarding Leads (DSLs) who are all members of the School's Leadership Team (SLT), Miss Rhiannon Kerry is the lead DSL.
+At Applecroft School, we have four Designated Safeguarding Leads (DSLs), Miss Rhiannon Kerry is the lead DSL.

 If you have any concerns regarding safeguarding please contact our DSLs via email@example.com

 The Headteacher reports to the Governing Board half-termly via the Pupil and Personnel Welfare (PPW) Committee as well to the Full Governing Board each term.

 Our lead governor for Safeguarding is Mr Ben Kirby.

 All staff, governors and volunteers receive appropriate safeguarding and child protection training, relevant to their role, which is updated at least annually.